BillSchofield/checking-account/README.md

 # Intro

 This project is intended to be used as part of a workshop which provides opportunities for you to:
+* Develop your skills with our core practices:

-* Practice Pair Programming
+* Pair Programming
-* Practice TDD with a focus on the refactoring step
+* Test Driven Development
-* Practice domain modeling
+* Introduce domain modeling
+* Build muscle memory with some of our more commonly used tools, language features, and frameworks including:
-* Learn about Java language features like Exceptions and Collections
+  * Java Exceptions and Collections
-* Learn about common design patterns

 # Workshop
 ## Format